 In this article, we’ll be discussing how to set up a custom email address with Bluehost.
 We recommend Bluehost because it lets you register a domain, host your website, and create up to 5 custom email addresses.
 Bluehost normally charges $7.99/month, but with our exclusive offer, you can click here to get started for just $2.95/month.

 Choosing a domain name is a very important part of creating your custom email.
 This is what will show after the @ symbol in your email address.
 Not to mention, it will be the URL for your website.

 If you need help brainstorming to find your perfect domain name, check out our 25 tips from the pros.
-To see if the domain name search widget from Bluehost below to both find and register your domain.
+You can also use the domain name search widget from Bluehost below to both find and register your domain.
 Be patient.
 You may have to go through a number of names that are already taken.